Life Time Fitness to be taken private for over $4 billion

-Gym operator Life Time Fitness Inc LTM.N said it would be taken private by Leonard Green & Partners and TPG [TPG.UL] in a deal valued at over $4 billion.
+Gym operator Life Time Fitness Inc LTM.N said it would be taken private by Leonard Green & Partners and TPG in a deal valued at over $4 billion (3 billion pounds).

 Life Time's fitness clubs, which offer activities such as racquetball and tennis as well as traditional gym workouts, have been facing increasing competition from sellers of gym equipment that can be used at home and niche workout companies such as CrossFit.

-Life Time operates 114 fitness centers under its Life Time Fitness and Life Time Althletic brands in North America.
+Life Time operates 114 fitness centres under its Life Time Fitness and Life Time Athletic brands in North America.

 The company, under pressure from hedge fund Mercato Capital Management, said last August said it was exploring a potential conversion of its property into a real-estate investment trust.